Home Articles The growing importance of internal marketing for a satisfied team and...

 Rodrigo Vitor

-Rodrigo Vitor is CEO of Fito, an end-to-end events agency, operating in all segments - conventions, get-togethers, awards ceremonies, launches, fairs and festivals.
+Rodrigo Vitor is the CEO of Fito, an end-to-end event agency operating in all segments - conventions, company parties, award ceremonies, product launches, trade shows, and festivals.

 RELATED ARTICLES